af-lab/histone-catalogue/README.md

 of the directories that start with some files will fill up after running scons.

+* data/ - data that is not automatically generated (data from the Marzluff 2002 paper which we use as reference for comparison)
 * figs/ - figures
 * results/ - data after processing including LaTeX tables
   * results/sequences/ - automatically downloaded sequences